How to Beat Nakamoto in the Race: Abstract

 \section{Abstract}

-This paper studies proof-of-work Nakamoto consensus under bounded network delays, settling two long-standing questions in blockchain security: How can an adversary most effectively attack block safety under a given block confirmation latency?
+This paper studies proof-of-work Nakamoto consensus \dg{protocols} under bounded network delays, settling two long-standing questions in blockchain security: \dg{What is the most effective attack on} block safety under a given block confirmation latency?
 And what is the resulting probability of safety violation?
-A Markov decision process (MDP) framework is introduced to precise characterize the system state (including the tree and timings of all blocks mined), the adversary's potential actions, and the state transitions due to the adversarial action and the random block arrival processes.
+A Markov decision process (MDP) framework is introduced to precisely characterize the system state (including the \dg{block}tree and timings of all blocks mined), the adversary's potential actions, and the state transitions due to the adversarial action and the random block arrival processes.
 An optimal attack, called {\em bait-and-switch}, is proposed and proved to maximize the adversary's chance of violating block safety by ``beating Nakamoto in the race''.
-The exact probability of this violation is calculated for any confirmation depth using Markov chain analysis, offering fresh insights into the interplay of network delay, confirmation rules, and blockchain security.
+The exact probability of this violation is calculated for any \dg{given} confirmation depth using Markov chain analysis, offering fresh insights into the interplay of network delay, confirmation rules, and blockchain security.

 \ccsdesc[500]{Security and privacy~Distributed systems security}

 \keywords{Blockchain; consensus protocol; optimal attack; proof-of-work; security analysis.}

 \lhead{} \rhead{} \cfoot{\thepage}